Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 - Start/Reset – Doubles as both a game initiation and rest game score trigger.

 - Strict – A checkbox function which when ticked to signify 'Strict Mode' restarts the game whenever an incorrect field gets chosen.
-When the checkbox is unticked 'Normal Mode' is active which during gameplay only repeats the pattern subsequent to the wrong button being pressed.
+When the checkbox is unticked 'Normal Mode' is active which during gameplay only repeats the pattern in the event of the wrong button pressed.

-- Game Levels – By default, the number of levels is to 10, but this can be altered to an integer of any number, there is no limitation.
+- Game Levels – By default, the number of levels is to 10, although flexible to an integer of any amount, there is no limitation.

+- Keyboard controls for the game.

+  - Green - P
+  - Red - L
+  - Orange - A
+  - Blue - Y

 - Sound Stabs /Musical Jingles